mCRL2org/mCRL2/doc/sphinx/user_manual/fundamentals/a_dash_of_infinity.rst

 allowing for *parameterised recursion*.
 This allows one to pass on data values and use these to record events that have been observed in the past.

+.. rubric:: Footnotes

+.. [#f1] If a formula is not in positive normal form, then its least and greatest fixpoint are not guaranteed to exist, hence the requirement.